-I know that many of you who are home because of the lockdown get outside and go for walks.
+Many of you who are home because of the lockdown get outside and go for walks.

 Frugal Recipe Of The Week

-Both Mrs. CBB and I have had these before at her sister’s house and we’ve made them.
+Both Mrs. CBB and I have had these before at her sister’s house, and we’ve made them.

-However, we aren’t the best at rolling them although Lesli included a rolling guide with great tips.
+However, we aren’t the best at rolling them, although Lesli included a rolling guide with great tips.